Milan trail leaders Napoli by nine despite fightback at Lecce

 Now they sit 11th after their seventh win under 38-year-old Raffaele Palladino -- who took charge in mid-September -- thanks to Patrick Ciurria's eighth-minute opener and goals in each half from Gianluca Caprari.

-Monza are unbeaten in four matches and look good bets to stay up, unlike Cremonese who are still yet to win in their first Serie A campaign since 1996 despite a late rally pulling them to within a goal of their Lombardy rivals.
+Monza are unbeaten in four matches and look good bets to stay up, unlike Cremonese who are still yet to win in their first Serie A campaign since 1996 and later sacked coach Massimiliano Alvini in a bid to salvage their season.

+Italian media report that former Genoa, Cagliari and Palermo coach Davide Ballardini is in line to fill the vacant position.

 © 2023 AFP